BlockstreamResearch/simplicity-contracts/README.md

 ## Important Concepts

 It is recommended to study the [options.simf](crates/contracts/src/options/source_simf/options.simf) and related issues on GitHub to understand better how to write such contracts securely.

+You can see how to use the storage for 32 bytes in the [bytes32_tr_storage.simf](crates/contracts/src/options/source_simf/bytes32_tr_storage.simf) file.